pepkit/pepspec/docs/looper/sample-annotation-sheet.md

 frog_1h,RRBS,frog,1,/data/lab/project/frog_1h.fastq
 ```

-This is common, and it works in a pinch with Looper, but what if the data get moved, or your filesystem changes, or you switch servers or move institutes?
+This is common, and it works in a pinch with Looper, but what if the data get moved, or your file system changes, or you switch servers or move institutes?
 Will this data still be there in 2 years?
 Do you want long file paths cluttering your annotation sheet?
 What if you have 2 or 3 input files?
 Do you want to manually manage these unwieldy absolute paths?